-Q: The intentions of the Alliance for Changes to take power in the Parliament provoked fierce resistance within the HDZ.
+Q:Restructuring on the political scene of the Federation of Bosnia-Herzegovina and the intentions of the Alliance for Changes to take power in the Parliament provoked fierce resistance within the HDZ.
 How do you explain that?

-A: I think that is very easily explained: the HDZ is not part of the Alliance and afraid that they will not participate in power.
-However, I must say that the HDZ is itself in part responsible for this situation.
+I think that is very easily explained: the HDZ is not part of the Alliance and afraid that they will not participate in power.
+However, HDZ is itself in part responsible for this situation.
 Since before the elections, they have had an unconstructive attitude.
 They organised a "referendum" on election day, and have simultaneously been threatening boycotts, questioning the constitutional set-up of BiH and bashing all other parties all along.
 In my opinion, they should have tried to form a coalition with other parties, that is what a party, if it doesn't have an absolute majority and wants to be in power, does in every democracy.
 Now, suddenly they are faced with the situation that they are out of the game - but they shouldn't be surprised.
 However, the HDZ could still change course.
-I view President Jelavic's recent pledge to abide by the February 3rd Constitutional Court ruling on the PEC decision, his promise to implement election results, and his call for dialogue and consultations on government formation as an encouraging sign.
+I view President Jelavicas recent pledge to abide by the February 3rd Constitutional Court ruling on the PEC decision, his promise to implement election results, and his call for dialogue and consultations on government formation as an encouraging sign.